 Mt Coot-tha is one of Brisbane’s most beloved features; a precious patch of wild, public green space in our increasingly urbanised world, for tourists and locals alike.
-I was proud to be part of the successful and inspiring community campaign to stop the zipline project earlier this year.
+I was proud to be part of the successful and inspiring community campaign to stop the zipline project back in 2019.
 This campaign really demonstrated how dearly Brisbane loves the mountain and values its natural heritage.

 Right in the middle of this precinct is a giant 30 hectare scar on the landscape: the Mt Coot-tha Quarry.
 Established in 1919 and owned by Brisbane City Council, the quarry has served us well, providing rock for road and building projects in SE Queensland.